 Beanies, also known as skullcaps, are form fitting, domed hats often made of natural yarn, such as wool and cotton, or fleece.
 They will vary on their insulation based on how they are constructed.
 Beanies are a popular style of warm hat used on Kilimanjaro by most clients and even our guides.

 A few precautions about beanies.
 Do not select one that is made of a thin material or one that is woven very loosely.
 You want to be sure that it will serve its main purpose well, which is keeping your head warm.

 It is also important that a hat is sized correctly so that it covers your forehead, ears and part of the neck when worn.
 Lastly, do not select a “slouch” beanie that has excess material and is designed to hang off the top of your head.
 This is a fashion statement, but not practical for alpine use.

 For a selection of warm hats, click here.

-A neck gaiter is closed tube of fabric that is worn around the neck, face or head for warmth.
+A neck gaiter is a closed tube of fabric that is worn around the neck, face or head for warmth.
 It’s typically made of lightweight, stretchy material such as thin wool or a synthetic wicking textile.
-The neck gaiter, also known as a buff due to the brand that made them popular, can be worn in many ways which makes this piece of clothing a necessary addition to your required Kilimanjaro gear kit.
+The neck gaiter, also known as a Buff due to the brand that made them popular, can be worn in many ways which makes this piece of clothing a necessary addition to your required Kilimanjaro gear kit.

 Buff neck gaiters can be found here.